-The City Manager is the direct supervisor of all Department Heads and through them, all Directors and civic employees, with the exception of the Boards and Controlled Corporations.
+The City Manager is the direct supervisor of all General Managers and through them, all Directors and civic employees (except for those Boards which are responsible to City Council).
 This includes the appointment, promotion, demotion, and suspension of employees of the City, except those employees appointed directly by City Council.

-Department Heads are responsible for those divisions within their jurisdiction, including the development of short-and long-term plans and objectives for services provided, as well as operational matters.
-They provide general direction and guidance with respect to departmental programs and budget preparation, and ensure that effective systems of control and information are in place.
+General Managers are responsible for those divisions within their jurisdiction, including the development of short-and long-term plans and objectives for services provided, as well as operational matters.
+They provide general direction and guidance with respect to departmental programs and budget preparation and ensure that effective systems of control and information are in place.